Transition to dilatation-dominated isothermal compressible turbulence: Statistics and scaling of dissipation moments

-What determines the plateau limit for the $\beta$'s in all panels?
-In one-dimensional, stochastically forced Burgers turbulence, it was shown by Friedrich et al.~\cite{Friedrich2018} that the normalized moments of the derivative $\partial_x u$ satisfy an anomalous scaling relation for $Re\gg 1$, which can be translated into a scaling of dissipation rate moments as follows,
+What determines or bounds the plateau value for the $\beta$'s in all panels?
+In one-dimensional, stochastically forced Burgers turbulence, it was shown by Friedrich et al.~\cite{Friedrich2018} that the normalized moments $\tilde{M}_n$ of the derivative $\partial_x u$ satisfy an anomalous scaling relation for $Re\gg 1$, which is given by and can be translated to,

 using $\epsilon\sim (\partial_x u)^2$.
-If we now inspect the values of the plateaus of $\beta_{k,n}$ in Fig.~\ref{fig:expo}, we see that they fall consistently below 1, 2, and 3 for $M_2$, $M_3$, and $M_4$, respectively.
+The plateaus of $\beta_{k,n}$ in Fig.~\ref{fig:expo} fall consistently below 1, 2, and 3 for $M_2$, $M_3$, and $M_4$, respectively.
 This clearly supports the physical picture that the anomalous exponents of shock-dominated Burgers turbulence (with pressure being absent) bound those of fully compressible turbulence from above.

-Finally, we study how important the fluctuations of the density are, which enter the energy dissipation via the dynamic viscosity $\mu$.
-To this end, we analyze the scaling of $M^{\rho}_n=\langle \rho^n\rangle/\langle \rho\rangle^n\sim Re^{\beta^{\rho}_n}$.
-For $M_t<1$, all exponents $\beta^{\rho}_n=0$.
-For $M_t > 1$, an anomalous scaling of the density moments is observed in Fig.~\ref{fig:density_contours}, a further footprint of the transition to dilatation-dominated turbulence.
-The spatial intermittency of the density field is visible in the inset at $M_t=10$, where $\rho$ is characterized by sharp fronts of high density between relatively homogeneous regions.
-This spatial intermittency additionally amplifies the Burgers-type statistics of $\epsilon$ and its components.